Full Depth Reclamation (FDR)

 Full-Depth Reclamation may be the most cost effective and best long-term solution when a parking lot has severely deteriorated, and typical pavement repair techniques such as patching or overlay will not hold up.
 FDR may also make sense when more than 40% of the areas will require full depth patching.

-FDR is a good candidate when:
+Full Depth Reclamation (FDR) is a good candidate when:

 - Base or subgrade failure issues are present